-It’s a special point of pride for SSCS to say that we were not only one of the first companies to market software in our industry —we were one of the first companies to market software, period.
+It’s a special point of pride for SSCS to say that we were not only one of the first companies to market software in our industry —we were one of the first companies to market convenience store software, period.
 SSCS started in 1981 when our CEO, Kerry Lugo, found himself at a crossroads.
 His five-site retail petroleum operation, which he built up through a combination of hard work, opportunity, and attention to detail, had become harder and harder to manage.

 Today the CDB has evolved into SSCS’s flagship product, having shipped to tens of thousands of locations worldwide.
-Kerry remains an integral contributor to his business, surrounded by an ever-expanding and diverse staff.
+Kerry remains an integral contributor to his business, surrounded by an ever-expanding and diverse staff of industry professionals.